Zenchiyu/POLAR-background-prediction/logbook/README.md

 - With similar data split, we tried applying a linear regression to predict `rate[0]` only using `sum_fe_cosmic`
 - Even though **it's incorrect** to use the whole dataset, we used our trained model to predict over the whole dataset, the photon rates `rate[0]`.
 - From them, we computed the residual plots (target-prediction), showed their histograms, gaussian fits of residuals.
-- We also showed rescaled residual plots (target-prediction)/sqrt(target) ("pull" plot), their histograms and modified gaussian fits of "pulls".
+- We also showed rescaled residual plots (target-prediction)/sqrt(target) ("pull" plot (particle physics jargon)), their histograms and modified gaussian fits of "pulls".
 The modified gaussian fit:

 ```
 def find_std(data):